INITI-Playground/initi-playground-docs/docs/setup/sound-settings.md

 ## Adjust volume

-Find the `VOLUME` slider and adjust it to set the overall volume level for the Initi Playground.
+Find the `VOLUME` slider and adjust it to set the overall volume level for the INITI Playground.
 !!! note
     Please note that this controls the general volume.
 Individual games also have their own settings menus where you can adjust game-specific volume and other related settings.